Homogenization of peristaltic flows in piezoelectric porous media: Introduction

-Effective material properties of composites involving piezoelectric components have been studied since a long time.
-The research of electro-mechanical transduction in porous structures \cite{Sikavitsas-etal-2001,Wiesmann-etal-2001} motivated the applications in activated bio-piezo porous implants.
-In the context of the multiscale modelling, the design of a new type of bio-materials assisting in bone healing and regeneration processes motivated the homogenization of the periodic composites consisting of piezoelectric matrix and elastic anisotropic inclusions \cite{Miara-piezo}, \cf \cite{Rohan-Miara-MAMS-2006} where the sensitivity of the effective material properties \wrt the inclusion shape was developed.
-An asymptotic analysis has been applied to derive higher order models of piezoelectric rods and beams, starting from the 3D piezoelectricity problem \cite{Viano-pz-beams-IJSS2016}.
+Effective material properties of composites involving piezoelectric components have been studied \revE{and even optimized since a long time, see \eg \cite{NelliSilva1998-cmame}.
+The research of electro-mechanical transduction in porous piezoelectric structures was motivated by biological tissues \cite{telega1991piezoelectricity,Telega2000}, further motivated the applications in activated bio-piezo porous implants \cite{Sikavitsas-etal-2001,Wiesmann-etal-2001}.} In the context of the multiscale modelling, the design of a new type of bio-materials assisting in bone healing and regeneration processes motivated the homogenization of the periodic composites consisting of piezoelectric matrix and elastic anisotropic inclusions \cite{Miara-piezo}, \cf \cite{Rohan-Miara-MAMS-2006} where the sensitivity of the effective material properties \wrt the inclusion shape was developed, \revE{\cf \cite{koutsawa_belouettar_makradi_nasser_2010}}. \revE{Piezoelectric fiber composites were investigated \eg in \cite{Medeiros2015,Iyer-IJSS-2014}.} An asymptotic analysis has been applied to derive higher order models of piezoelectric rods and beams, starting from the 3D piezoelectricity problem \cite{Viano-pz-beams-IJSS2016}.
 Besides the classical periodic homogenization \cite{Sanchez1980Book,Cioranescu1999book,Cioranescu2008a}, the Suquet method of homogenization has been used to obtain analytic models of particulate and fibrous piezoelectric composites \cite{Iyer-IJSS-2014}.
-The micromechanics approaches including the Mori-Tanaka and self consistent upscaling schemes were employed in \cite{Ayuso-etal-IJSS2017-pz-homog}.
+The micromechanics approaches including the Mori-Tanaka and self-consistent upscaling schemes were employed in \cite{Ayuso-etal-IJSS2017-pz-homog}.
 Beyond the linear piezoelectric effect, the issue of composite materials providing an apparent flexoelectric effect, related to nonuniform deformation, has been studied using the higher order continua approaches \cite{Yvonnet_2020,Chen_2021}, \cf \cite{Mawassy_2021}.
-A theory of controlled dynamic actuation of flexoelectric membranes interacting with viscous flows was introduced in \cite{Herrera-Valencia_2014}, a work inspired by biological systems.
+A theory of controlled dynamic actuation of flexoelectric membranes interacting with viscous flows was introduced in \cite{Herrera-Valencia_2014}, a work inspired by biological systems. \revE{The porous piezoelectric medium treated in the present paper is featured by embedded electrodes enabling to impose locally electric electric field.
+To compensate this effect in the homogenization limit, the piezoelectric material coefficients scaling must be introduced.
+By the consequence of the induced ``strong heterogeneity'', one cannot reduce the obtained homogenized model to the standard homogenization without any scaling which leads to an extended piezoelectric effective constitutive law, as discussed in detail in \cite{Rohan-Lukes-PZ-porel}.}